-5.71 As above, Policy 15: Biodiversity and Geodiversity provides general protection for the European sites (see recommendations for strengthening policy wording in Chapter 6).
+5.35 As above, Policy 15: Biodiversity and Geodiversity provides general protection for the European sites.
 Policy 19: Protection and Enhancement of Amenity requires proposals to demonstrate that they have considered the effects of dust on neighbouring land.
 Policy 21: Water Management provides additional safeguards where dust deposition into water bodies may be an issue.

-5.72 Waste and minerals activities that would result in significant dust release, e.g. quarrying, require licensing from the Environment Agency; a condition of which is preventing dust and particulates.
-This could include measures such as dust extraction, dust suppression, and minimising vehicle movements on site70.
+5.36 Waste and minerals activities that would result in significant dust release, e.g. quarrying, require licensing from the Environment Agency; a condition of which is preventing dust and particulates.
+This could include measures such as dust extraction, dust suppression, and minimising vehicle movements on site57.

-5.73 There will be no adverse effects on the integrity of any European sites, as a result of industrial emissions arising from the MWLP, either alone or in combination with other plans or projects.
+5.37 There will be no adverse effects on the integrity of any European sites, as a result of dust arising from the MWLP, either alone or in combination with other plans or projects.